jan-chlebek/powerva-samples/README.md

 # Power Virtual Agents Samples

+> [!IMPORTANT]
+> This repository has been deprecated and is no longer accepting pull requests.
+All submissions were migrated to [Power Platform samples repository](https://github.com/pnp/powerplatform-samples).

 This repository contains community samples that demonstrate different usage patterns for Power Virtual Agents.

 > We welcome community contributions to the `samples` folder in this repository for demonstrating different use cases with Power Apps.